mgechev/real-world-bazel/README.md

 > ### Angular codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) spec and API.
 The application is built using **Bazel**.

 This codebase was created to demonstrate a fully fledged application built with Angular that interacts with an actual backend server including CRUD operations, authentication, routing, pagination, and more.
 We've gone to great lengths to adhere to the [Angular Styleguide](https://angular.io/styleguide) & best practices.

-Additionally, there is an Angular 1.5 version of this codebase that you can [fork](https://github.com/gothinkster/angularjs-realworld-example-app) and/or [learn how to recreate](https://thinkster.io/angularjs-es6-tutorial).

-# How it works

-We're currently working on some docs for the codebase (explaining where functionality is located, how it works, etc) but the codebase should be straightforward to follow as is.
-We've also released a [step-by-step tutorial w/ screencasts](https://thinkster.io/tutorials/building-real-world-angular-2-apps) that teaches you how to recreate the codebase from scratch.
+The application is **using Bazel** as its build system.

 ### Making requests to the backend API